M31glx/APD-fMRI/README.md

 [Network-Based Statistics (NBS)](https://sites.google.com/site/bctnet/network-based-statistic-toolbox) is a powerful statistical method used to identify differences in brain networks between groups (e.g., patients vs. controls) or conditions (e.g., pre- vs. post-treatment).
 NBS specifically tests for subnetworks (clusters of connected edges or nodes) that show statistically significant differences, rather than examining each connection independently.NBS is widely used to detect subnetworks that are altered in neurological and psychiatric disorders, such as schizophrenia, autism, Alzheimer's disease, and Auditory Processing Disorder (APD).

 For this project, NBS were utilized to assess the alteration in functional connectivity within the brain network of APDs compared to HCs.
-This tool was implemented in a Matlab script and subsequently, Bash script was used for the [batch processing](https://en.wikipedia.org/wiki/Batch_processing).
+I wrote a Matlab script for implementing the algorithm for each subject and also a Bash script to optimize the pipeline across all subjects' data [batch processing](https://en.wikipedia.org/wiki/Batch_processing).

 <p align="center">
   <img src="img/NBS.jpg" alt="Image 1" width="600"/>